marcelo-m7/kobu-ai-assistant-v3.0/README.md

 The project is a conversational AI chatbot designed to handle various tasks and interactions with users.
 It utilizes OpenAI's GPT-3.5 model to provide natural language understanding and generation capabilities.

-**Documentation Update:**

-**Please be advised that the repository documentation is currently being updated to provide more accurate and helpful information.
-We apologize for any inconvenience this may cause and appreciate your patience.
-If you have any questions or need further assistance, please don't hesitate to reach out.
-Thank you for your understanding.**

 ## Getting Started

 To get started with the project, follow these steps: